techidaily/site-ai-video-tools/source/_posts/make-movies-that-wow-a-comprehensive-guide-to-professional-video-production-for-2024.md

 For example, if you are using Linux, then you want Linux security camera software.
 And, some people insist that their software allows them to monitor their cameras from their Smartphones.
 The great thing about free security camera software is that you can test it out first without the risk of losing your money.

-## If You Need to [Edit Your Videos](https://tools.techidaily.com/wondershare/filmora/download/), Which Is the Best Video Editor?
+## If You Need to Edit Your Videos

 Exporting or downloading content from your camera software is a messy job.
 You often need a good video editor and trimmer to make your video clips usable.